-Regarding item number 4 above: it is usually most efficient and effective for a doctor to complete a check-off style form that allows the doctor to address the claimant’s level of impairment.
-For physical impairments, the doctor may opine as to the claimant’s physical strength level, their range of motion, their postural or ambulatory limitations (sitting, standing, walking, bending, crouching, reaching, balancing), their ability to lift and carry weight on an occasional or frequent basis, their deficits with regard to their senses (seeing, hearing, feeling, grasping, manipulating), and any other physical functional short-comings the claimant may have.
+Regarding item number 4 above: it is usually most helpful for a doctor to complete a check-off style form that allows the doctor to address the claimant’s level of impairment.
+For physical impairments, the doctor may opine as to the claimant’s physical strength level, their range of motion, their postural or ambulatory limitations (sitting, standing, walking, bending, crouching, reaching, balancing), their ability to lift and carry weight on an occasional or frequent basis, their deficits with regard to their senses (seeing, hearing, feeling, grasping, manipulating), and any other physical short-comings the claimant may have.

 If the claimant’s disabling condition is mental, the treating psychiatrist or psychologist should indicate which cognitive deficits they have.
 For example, do they have trouble retaining information, learning information, concentrating, getting along with supervisors or co-workers, etc?
 Does the patent have a poor memory, decreased energy, illogical thinking, and so on?
 The mental RFC may also indicate the patient’s ability to persist in the areas of concentration and attention, as well as the patient’s ability to interact socially in work settings, assimilate new information, and successfully engage in SRRTs (simple, routine, repetitive tasks).